 Hope is committed to protecting the safety and well-being of youth who participate in Hope Covered Programs, which requires an increased level of attention and supervision, as well as an expectation that members of the college community will conduct themselves in a responsible and appropriate manner in the presence of youth.

 This policy applies to programs and activities in which minors will be physically or virtually present and participating, either taking place on the college campus or under the authority and/or direction of the College online or at other locations.

 All College faculty, administrators, support staff, students, program staff, and volunteers are responsible for understanding and complying with this Policy.
 Any exceptions to this policy must be in writing and approved by the Office of the President.

 The aim of this policy is to restrict the interactions of youth with adults on this campus in a prudent manner with the hope that this policy, together with campus attention and awareness, will maintain an environment where children’s safety is maximized and their risk of injury on campus is minimized.

-This policy applies to all youth serving programs and the employees, students, visitors, volunteers and third party contractors who are working with these programs.
+This policy applies to all Hope College youth serving programs and the employees, students, visitors, and volunteers who are working with these programs.

 The policy does NOT apply to the following:

 - College credit-bearing academic courses with students under the age of 18 enrolled, including on-campus, distance education, and/or independent study experiences;